Wellness@WAG: Art to Inspire

 - $90 per pair (includes care partner)

 - Pre-registration is required.
 Space is limited!
-For questions or to sign up, email firstname.lastname@example.org
+For questions, email firstname.lastname@example.org

 Developed in partnership with the Alzheimer Society of Manitoba and University of Manitoba Faculty of Rehabilitation Sciences.